 Curry Rice Emoji

-This may not be the most appetizing food emoji you’ve seen, but I can guarantee the real thing is so much more delicious that you could imagine.
-The emoji depicts the famous Kare Raisu ใซใฌใผใฉใคใน aka Japanese Curry Rice, characterized by the thick brown sauce that is served over fluffy steamed rice.
+This may not be the most appetizing food emoji you’ve seen, but I can guarantee the real thing is so much more delicious than you could imagine.
+The emoji depicts the famous Kare Raisu (ใซใฌใผใฉใคใน) aka Japanese Curry Rice, characterized by the thick brown sauce that is served over fluffy steamed rice.
 The reddish circles are the red pickled daikon.
 Unlike Indian or Thai curry, Japanese curry has a stew-like consistency and a sweeter taste.
 It is also less spicy which is suitable for children.
 The curry is always served with rice.

-You too can make Japanese curryย ๐ at home with these delicious recipes:
+You too can make Japanese curry ๐ at home with these delicious recipes:

 Oden Emoji